ConorSM/bootcamp_intro_env/README.md

 ### Development Environment
 ![](images/dev-env.png)

+**Development Environment Considerations**
+- What are you planning to develop?
+- Standardized
+- Robust
+- Automate tasks
+- Portable - VM - Container Docker

 **DevOps Introduction**
 - DevOps is a culture that bridges gap between Development and Operation
 - Shared development environment to reduce errors